openbase/bco.website/www/developer/addon/bco-persistence.md

        * INFLUXDB_TOKEN → Token which has the rights to read/write into your database
        * INFLUXDB_ORG → Org for the bucket

-   Info: At the moment the MetaConfig can't save '=' in the values so the '==' at the end of the token is missing.
-   It will be automatically attached in the code.

    An example config could look like this: